-Canon 24-105mm f4 L IS lens - Great lens and my everyday lens.
+Canon RF 24-105mm f4 L IS lens - RF version of my previous lens.
 This is flexible enough to use for a lot different types photography.

 Canon EF 70-200 mm F/4.0 L USM Lens - This is a recent purchase.
 Very good for getting those intimate landscape shots.

 Samyang 14mm f2.8 Wide Angle Lens - This lens I don't use as often but take it just in case.
 This is a great fast lens for the money.
 I mostly use this for Astro photography and for just trying something different.

 Kase Wolverine Shockproof 100mm 4 Filter "High End" (US link) - This consist of the following.
 K8 holder system, soft filter bag, Kase 6 Stop ND Filter, Kase 3 Stop Reverse ND Grad Filter, Kase 3 Stop Soft ND Grad Filter, Magnetic Circular Polariser.
 Everything you need to landscape photography.
 I also have the Kase 10 Stop ND Filter.

 Spare Batteries - Always good to have a spare.